davidvonthenen/blog/EnablingExternalStorageOnMesosFrameworks.md

 We get the current running task list, find out which ones have the environment variable set, build a bit mask, then walk the bitmask starting from the least significant bit until we have a free ID.
 Fairly simple.
 As someone who doesn't run Elastic Search in production, it was pointed out to me this would only support 32 nodes so there is a future commit that will be done to make this generic for an unlimited number of nodes.

+### Let's Do This Thing

-The to enable this, all you need to do is have your Docker Volume Driver installed, like [REX-Ray](https://github.com/emccode/rexray) for example, pre-create the volumes you plan on using based on the parameter `--frameworkName` (default: elasticsearch) appended with the node id and config/data (example: elasticsearch1config and elasticsearch1data), and then start the ES Framework with the command line parameter `--externalVolumeDriver=rexray` or what ever volume driver you happen to be using.
+The enable this, all you need to do is have your Docker Volume Driver installed, like [REX-Ray](https://github.com/emccode/rexray) for example, pre-create the volumes you plan on using based on the parameter `--frameworkName` (default: elasticsearch) appended with the node id and config/data (example: elasticsearch1config and elasticsearch1data), and then start the ES Framework with the command line parameter `--externalVolumeDriver=rexray` or what ever volume driver you happen to be using.
 You are all set!
 Pretty easy huh?
 Interested in seeing more?
 You can find a demo on YouTube located below.

  <iframe width="420" height="315" src="https://www.youtube.com/embed/0dhlcft9aWc" frameborder="0" allowfullscreen></iframe>

 BONUS!
 The Elastic Search Framework has a facility (although only recommended for very advanced users) for using the Elastic Search JAR directly on the Mesos slave/agent node and in that case, code was also added in this Pull Request to use the [mesos-module-dvdi](https://github.com/emccode/mesos-module-dvdi), which is a Mesos Isolator, to create and mount your external volumes.
 You just need to install [mesos-module-dvdi](https://github.com/emccode/mesos-module-dvdi) and [DVDCLI](https://github.com/emccode/dvdcli).

+The good news is that the [Pull Request](https://github.com/mesos/elasticsearch/issues/490) has been accepted and it is currently slated for the 8.0 release of Elastic Search Framework.
+The bad news is the next release looks like to be version 7.2.
+So you are going to have to wait a little longer before you get an official release with this External Volume support.

+### Frameworks.NEXT

 What's up next?
 This was a good exercise in adding on to an existing Mesos Framework and Executor and the [{code} team](http://emccode.github.io/) may potentially have a Framework of our own on the way.
 Stay tuned!